Protect Yourself and Your Loved Ones

 2022-2023 Influenza Vaccine Composition

-While there are many types of flu viruses, 2021-2022 flu vaccine will protect against the four types of flu viruses that are most likely to be circulating during the current flu season.
+While there are many types of flu viruses, 2022-2023 flu vaccine will protect against the four types of flu viruses that are most likely to be circulating during the current flu season.
 The recommendations for the 2022-2023 season include two updates compared with the recommended composition of last season’s U.S. flu vaccines.
 Both the influenza A(H3N2) and the influenza B(Victoria lineage) vaccine virus components were updated.

 - an A/Victoria/2570/2019 (H1N1) pdm09-like virus;